How to Color Icing for Beautifully-Decorated Desserts

-Liquid food coloring: Readily available at most grocery stores, liquid food colorings generally come in four color options: red, yellow, green, and blue.
-To use, stir drops of food coloring into the icing or frosting until you achieve the desired shade.
+Available at most grocery stores, liquid food colorings generally come in four color options: red, yellow, green, and blue.
+To use, stir drops of liquid food coloring ($4, Target) into the cake or cookie icing or frosting until you achieve the desired shade.
 You can also mix colors to get the color or shade you want.